lumina-desktop/lumina-docs/lumina.rst

 .. figure:: images/lumina9a.png

-The settings at the bottom of the window can be used to select the "Entire Screen" or to "Select Window".
-The delay, in number of seconds, can also be configured in order to give time to setup the screenshot.
+The following settings can be used to fine-tune the screenshot:

+* **Delay:** in seconds.
+This can be used to give you time to setup the screenshot.

+* **Entire Session:** will take a screenshot of the entire screen.

+* **Single Screen:** in a multi-monitor setup, you can select which screen number to use for the screenshot.

+* **Single Window:** will take a screenshot of the window which has focus.
+The "Include Borders" checkbox can be used to determine whether or not the screenshot of the window is surrounded by a black border.

 If you like the look of the taken screenshot, as shown in the preview, click the "Save" button to open a window where you can specify the name and location of the saved screenshot.

 .. note:: The "Print Screen" keyboard shortcut is set to run this utility by default.